 dlr Yarnspinners: Storytelling Circle for Adults

 dlr LexIcon is delighted to announce a new monthly Yarnspinning Story Circle for adults.
 This is aimed at gathering together people who are interested in listening to and sharing stories.
-We will meet on the 3rd Wednesday of each month (*no meeting in July or August) at 6.30pm, LexIcon Lab, Level 3, dlr LexIcon.
+We will meet on the 3rd Wednesday of each month (*no meeting in July or August) at 6.30pm, Room 4, Level 5, dlr LexIcon.
 No booking required.
-Tea/coffee available from 6pm.
+Tea/coffee available.

 Please feel free to join our dlr Yarnspinners mailing list: firstname.lastname@example.org